i believe in housing for all

 I wonder if the walk allowed teenage girls if the outcomes would be different.
 If you ever ponder about the economy and living in dystopian times then A Long Walk will help you put things in perspective.
 I won't ruin the rest of the plot for you but the ending is not completely horrible.

-BEING PRO-BLACK DOESN’T MAKE ONE ANTI-BLACK
+BEING PRO-BLACK DOESN’T MAKE ONE ANTI-white

 Thursday, December 11th, 2025